Updated: Jan 11, 2026

 Morning

-Eiffel Tower summit and second floor viewing platforms in Paris, France
+Eiffel Tower iconic iron lattice structure summit viewing platform and second floor observation deck, Paris, France

 Illustrative